UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

-# Chapter 3 - Code Generation to LLVM IR
+# 3. Kaleidoscope: Generating LLVM IR
 This chapter focuses on the basics of transforming the ANTLR parse tree into LLVM IR.
 The general goal is to parse Kaleidoscope source code to generate a [BitcodeModule](xref:Llvm.NET.BitcodeModule) representing the source as LLVM IR.